You are currently viewing Calisthenics Plan for Beginners: 10 Incredible Steps to Get Started

 Instructional Video on Seated Shoulder Press with Resistance Band (also works with dumbbells)

-A set of adjustable dumbbells is versatile and can be an entire gym all by itself.
-Shop here.
+Shop here for a set of adjustable dumbbells that are versatile and can be an entire gym all by itself.

 two women performing bird dog exercise in unison